 1. You Want to Better Understand Your Customers’ Story

 Understanding consumer behavior like when and where phone calls are made is important, but taking an even more granular look at customer data can help you further understand who your customer is.
-Each aspect of your business can benefit from information like customers’ name, age, and location, but even more so from data that includes length of calls and recorded questions.
+Each aspect of your business can benefit from information like customers’ names, ages, and locations, but even more so from data that includes the length of calls and recorded questions.

 Analyzing data to learn how long each call is determines just how much information your customers are seeking with each conversation.
 It allows for everyone from your sales team to customer service reps to better tailor their interactions, and also gives you invaluable insights on what information is potentially missing from your website or other advertising.

 2. You Need to Improve Your Customer Service

 The ability to record calls is useful in evaluating the quality of customer service performance.
 Having the opportunity to re-assess previous conversations with customers, perhaps those who have not yet converted will allow your company to gather information and ideas on how to better build and retain customer relationships.

 3. You Are Unsure of Where to Attribute Your Calls

 Tracking a lead starting from where it originated is a game-changer.
 Not only does multi-channel attribution allow you to see exactly where your call lead came from, but ultimately leads you to understand your customer’s needs and future behavior.